datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Organizations to Exact Addresses
+MemberCare Organizations to Exact Addresses
 -------------------------------------------
-Every Membercare Organizations will be synchronized with a Exact Addresses.
+Every MemberCare Organizations will be synchronized with a Exact Addresses.

-Once a link between a Membercare Organizations and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Exact Addresses:
+The following properties are synchronized between a MemberCare Organizations and a Exact Addresses:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Exact Addresses Property
      - Exact Data Type
    * - addresses.country.id